artefactual/atom-docs/user-manual/access-content/browse.rst

 If the institution has uploaded a logo as part of their institution record, the logo will be displayed in the browse display (see:
-:ref:` Add/edit a logo to an existing archival institution <add-edit-a-logo-to-an-existing-archival-institution>`.
+:ref:`Add/edit a logo to an existing archival institution <add-institution-logo>`.
 If not, text will be displayed instead.

 The automatic sort is alphabetic which can be changed by the user to Most recent.
 Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen.
-For more information on using the facet filters in AtoM, see: :ref:`recurring-facet- filters`; especially :ref:`Using facet filters in AtoM <using-facet-filters>`.
+For more information on using the facet filters in AtoM, see:
+:ref:`recurring-facet-filters`; especially
+:ref:`Using facet filters in AtoM <using-facet-filters>`.

 Browse subjects